DanielMil/Authentication-Server/README.md

 # Simple Authentication Service

-> Containerized authentication server intended to bootstrap the authentication process for small apps, with the intention of easy to configure and run.
+> Containerized authentication server intended to bootstrap the authentication process for small apps.
+This app can handle common authentication routes and user sessions.
+The intention is for this service to be easy to configure and run, and as a starting point for most projects.

-> The service currently uses Passport.js with MongoDB with plans to implement a SQL configuration in the near future.
+> The service currently uses Passport.js with MongoDB, but there are plans to implement a SQL configuration in the near future.

 ## Installation